AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_Hub/Set_an_Observation.md

 This section describes how to set an Observation in your Azure IoT Hub.

 Setting an Observation lets your devices know what value changes and for what particular resources they need to notify you about.
 An Observation can be set for any or all the components of the [data model](https://iotdevzone.avsystem.com/docs/Azure_IoT_Integration_Guide/Concepts/LwM2M_mappings_Hub/): objects, objects instances, and resources.
-Whenever there is a change in values, a device will send a Notify message to {{ short_name }}, which in turn will transfer it to Azure IoT Hub.
+Whenever there is a change in values, a device will send a Notify message to {{ coiote_short_name }}, which in turn will transfer it to Azure IoT Hub.

 In this section, you learn how to: